friends-of-presta/security-advisories/_posts/2023-07-25-sendinblue.md

 severity: "high (8.1)"
 ---

-In the module "Sendinblue - All-in-one marketing tool" (sendinblue), an anonymous user can perform SQL injection in affected versions if double optin is enabled.
+In the module "Sendinblue - All-in-one marketing tool" (sendinblue) up to versions 4.0.14 from Sendinblue for PrestaShop, an anonymous user can perform SQL injection in affected versions if double optin is enabled.
 4.0.15 fixed vulnerabilities.

 ## Summary